10 Steps Of A Personal Injury Case

 case until you are released from medical treatment.
 This is because it is important to know the full extent of your injuries.
 Also, it wouldn’t make sense to settle your case for $20,000 if we later found out that your bills total $25,000.

 After you are released, our staff will request all of your medical bills and records.
 We will then assemble a Demand Package.
-The insurance adjuster will have two weeks to respond the Demand Package with a settlement offer.
+The insurance adjuster will have two weeks to respond to the Demand Package with a settlement offer.

 A Demand Package will include all of your relevant medical bills and records, a copy of your police accident report, and a typewritten letter that is tailored for your case.
 The letter will typically include case law, a breakdown of your medical bills, a summary of your injuries, and a demand for a specific amount of money.
 We also include photographs and other materials that will help the car insurance adjuster see the true value of your case.